dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

   The location to install the library.
 If not specified, the default location is used.
 If no `defaultDestination` property is specified in `libman.json`, this option is required.

-   ***Note:*** Their are limitations to the destination path.
+   ***Note:*** There are limitations to the destination path.
 For example, when the package source has a full project structure and not just the distribution folder, you can't specify moving a folder.
 For more information, see [Issue #407](https://github.com/aspnet/LibraryManager/issues/407) and [Issue #702](https://github.com/aspnet/LibraryManager/issues/702)

 * `--files <FILE>`